 The health services program is directed by a registered nurse with experience in counseling.
 A part-time physician is available in the health service to see, diagnose, treat, and refer students as necessary.
-There are also medications available for treating minor illnesses.
-Students are encouraged to use health service facilities when ill or injured as well as for confidential counseling regarding personal health problems.
+There are also medications available for treating minor illnesses, as well as testing for strep throat, mononucleosis, pregnancy, tuberculosis, and venereal disease.
+Students are encouraged to use health service facilities when ill or injured as well as for confidential counseling and care regarding personal health problems.
 A rest area is available to students, faculty, and staff.
+Community health resources are utilized for referral when necessary.

-The college also recognizes that the health services program has a role to play in the health education of the students.
+The college also recognizes that the health services program has a role in the health education of students.
 Symposiums and literature on various health-related topics are available to students as well as to community residents.